Daily High to Daily Low: Is It Safe to Buy Annaly Capital Management Inc. (NLY)?

-Annaly Capital Management Inc. (NYSE:NLY) went down by -1.63% from its latest closing price compared to the recent 1-year high of $10.50.
-The company’s stock price has collected 6.09% of gains in the last five trading sessions.
-Press Release reported on 11/12/20 that Annaly Capital Management, Inc. Announces Preferred Dividends
+Annaly Capital Management Inc. (NYSE:NLY) went up by 2.24% from its latest closing price compared to the recent 1-year high of $10.50.
+The company’s stock price has collected 3.93% of gains in the last five trading sessions.
+Press Release reported on 11/23/20 that Annaly Capital Management, Inc. Announces Redemption of All 18,400,000 Outstanding Shares of 7.50% Series D Cumulative Redeemable Preferred Stock

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.